hpi-swa-lab/godot-squeak/README.md

 # Godot-Squeak

+Godot-Squeak is a Squeak/Smalltalk language binding for the Godot game engine.

+Using this language binding, we now have access to the Squeak environment and ecosystem during development with Godot.
+This includes the Squeak debugger and advanced projects like [Sandblocks](https://github.com/hpi-swa/sandblocks).
+Workflows within Godot and Squeak remain largely unchanged and interact well with each other.
+Furthermore, the code used to define Godot logic is very similar to its GDScript-equivalent while being idiomatic Smalltalk.
+We thus expect that this language binding is easy and intuitive to use for Godot and Smalltalk developers alike.

 Developed for the Programming Experience seminar WS21/22.

 Note: This project was developed for Godot 3.3 and may not work with other versions.

+Currently only supports Linux.

 ## Building the Plugin